 For many base maps you need to register or install their script.

-You can already do a lot of things within Leaflet and base map tiles.
+You can do a lot of things within Leaflet and base map tiles.

 Can you add a marker location at the SUTD campus on your map?